 - 1 bunch fresh asparagus

-- 3 tbsp olives (green, black or both) chopped
+- 3 tablespoon olives (green, black or both) chopped

 - 1 tbsp fresh parsley finely chopped